Fire history: Fire scars

 Sometimes, growth rings exhibit scars.
 A fire scar forms when heat kills the vascular cambium beneath the bark, which then heals over subsequent years as growth rings curl over the scarred area, thus protecting the tree from infection.
 This method can be used to date the year a fire occurred.
 Observing the scars establishes the timeline of a forest fire and the time between fires at a site.
 Surveying many trees over a large sample area provides a view to individual fire events and the overall fire regime.
 Not all tree species scar and show evidence of fire.
 Most pine species in the subgenus Pinus readily produce scars protected by resin; scarring on other trees may result in death, leaving no fire record behind.
+Scarred trees are mostly found in places where the historic fire regime is low severity.
+Fire-scar samples from North America date as far back as 1237 BCE.

 Research and data examples

 Before Euro-American settlement in western North America, fire histories from scars preserved in ponderosa pine forests often reveal a pattern of frequent fire (often with 5 to 20-year intervals in a single area), with a pattern in time and space strongly related to past variations in climate.
 Fuel reduction from grazing and fire suppression significantly reduced the amount of fire in dry forests over the last 100 years.

 A study by Arne Buechiling and William L. Baker in 2004 identified 41 fire events beginning in 1533 in a 9200-ha study area north of Estes Park, Colorado.
 They sampled 3461 tree cores and 212 fire scars.
 Fire scar data provided greater insight into the fire event parameters.
 Of the 41 fires, 22 were high-severity crown fires, seven low-severity surface fires, and eight mixed-severity fires.
 Fires larger than 300 ha were few but composed a substantial proportion of the area burned since 1700.
 Drought periods produced larger fires.

 There is little known about the history of fires in some places.
 Central Europe, for instance, lacks intact forests with old-growth trees or an abundance of dead or cut-down trees that can be used to reconstruct past fire regimes.
 The Bialowieza Primeval Forest in Poland is an exception to this condition.
 A group of researchers were able to use a 350-year tree-ring fire record to reconstruct the fire history in precise detail.
-This is a shining example of how the method can be used in a place with a lost or no written history of a fire regime.
+This is an example of how the method can be used in a place with a lost or no written history of a fire regime.